 A bank may decline to open a savings account for several valid reasons, including:

-- Potential Harm to Others: If the bank has reasons to believe that you might harm or harass its employees or customers, it can deny your request.
+- Potential harm to others: If the bank has reason to believe that you might harm or harass its employees or customers, it can deny your request.

-- Account Linking Requirements: Some banks may require you to already have an account with them before opening certain types of accounts.
+- Account linking requirements: Some banks may require that you already have an account with them before opening certain types of accounts.
 If you do not have an existing account, your application could be denied.

-- Verification Issues: Banks must verify the validity of your identification.
-If you do not allow them to take the necessary steps to confirm your ID, this may lead to denial.
+- Verification issues: Banks must verify the validity of your identification.
+If you do not allow them to take the necessary steps to confirm your ID, it may lead to denial.

 Bottom line